Hardcoreprawn/architecture/input/posts/solutions/architecture-review-board.md

 It is not a Technology Review Board (TRB) and doesn't govern what technology is allowed.
 It governs the processes for accepting new technologies, and for how processes and principles govern selection.

 Nothing an ARB does should be urgent.
 An ARB may need to determine a new principle/policy in response to an emerging issue, but such instances should be rare.
+This does not mean the ARB should be too slow or be unable to react quickly.
+Just that most of its issues should be at a level where the business can take some time to think about them.

 Lastly, an ARB is going to meet and align, following things like annual updates, strategic updates or quarterly reviews.
 In a product-led organisation, an ARB is going to outline a strategic runway to ensure technology requirements (enablers) and deliverables are considered and planned following the needs of product development.